bul-nick-al/scalaToDo/README.md

 ### ToDo List app with Scala Akka HTTP API  and Quill

-  This a course project implemented in scala, which implements backend logic of a Todo list.
+  This is a course project implemented in scala, which implements backend logic of a Todo list.
 One can create a user and use the credantials later to add, edit and delete tasks as well as mark them as completed or not completed

 ### How to run